Thorncliffe Cemetery and Crematorium

 Thorncliffe Cemetery and Crematorium (also known as 'Barrow Cemetery/Crematorium') is a 66-acre graveyard located on Devonshire Road in the Ormsgill ward of Barrow-in-Furness, Cumbria, England.

 The cemetery opened in 1872 and a crematorium was added to the site in 1962.
 A total of 189 identified war casualties are buried there, while over 40,000 cremations have taken place at Thorncliffe.
-Operated by Barrow Borough Council, records of burials and cremations can be found at the Cemetery Office as well as the council's archives at Barrow Main Public Library.
+Operated by the Westmorland and Furness Council, records of burials and cremations can be found at the Cemetery Office as well as the council's archives at Barrow Main Public Library.

+The cemetery was granted Grade II status on the Register of Historic Parks and Gardens in December 2024.
 The cemetery's gatehouse, north lodge and Roman Catholic chapel were all completed in the early 1870s and have Grade II listed status.